 How would the Rav say we should best use the dancing and singing on Simchas Torah in order to serve Hashem?

 On Simchas Torah we get together and we dance and we sing.
-But you have to know that for most people, it’s a wasted opportunity this singing.
+But you have to know that for most people, this singing is a wasted opportunity.
 Let’s say they’re singing כי מציון תצא תורה ודבר השם מירושלים.
 (The Rav zatzal sang the niggun here).
 And they’re dancing, singing; it’s a pity, it’s a waste of time.
-No, it’s not a waste of time; it doesn’t have to be a waste.
+No; it’s not a waste of time – it doesn’t have to be a waste.
 The fact that you’re repeating the words should be utilized by you.
 Each time you say it you’re thinking “From tziyon someday will come forth the Torah.”
 And each time, you say it with conviction, with the intention that it should be deeper and deeper impressed into your neshama that כי מציון תצא תורה – a time will come when the Torah will come out of tziyon.
 You’ll see what’s going to happen one day.
 It will be tremendous.
 A whole torrent of Torah will flow out of tziyon, and the dvar Hashem will come forth from Yerushalayim.

 TAPE E-202 (September 1999)